M20Jay/Hello-Microverse-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Hello Microverse Project
+# Project Created a Hello Microverse Project

 > Description the project.
-This project I set up a hello world respository.
+Added the following:
+-Linters
+-Html file
+-gitignore file
+-Styled the headers
+-updated read me
+-created a pull request

+Thank you in advance for reviewing my project and for your continous support.

 ## Built With html and css